 You don't need a curling iron to get perfect curls you’ll love!
 Next time you are looking for a new, fun hairstyle, pull out your flat iron and get these amazing results!

-Hair style was done by Sharelle Loudd at Beautique Salon in San Jose, CA. She was awesome enough to demonstrate this secret technique while we documented the process.
-We hope these tips will help you make the most of your long natural hair.
+This hair style was done by Sharelle Loudd at Beautique Salon in San Jose, CA. She was awesome enough to demonstrate this secret flat iron curling technique while we documented the process.
+We hope these tips will help you make the most of your long natural hair without pulling out a curling iron and burning your forehead.